isomerpages/seab-corp/_seab-link-issue-2-2025/Editor's Note.md

 education professionals came together to explore innovative approaches to assessment.
 The thoughtful feedback from participants underscores the importance of this platform for knowledge sharing and professional development.</p>
-<p>e invite you to explore these stories and more in our latest issue.
+<p>We invite you to explore these stories and more in our latest issue.
 Whether
 you are a longtime reader or new to SEAB-link, you will find value in our curated content that showcases SEAB's continued commitment to excellence in educational assessment.
 Happy reading!</p>